-Figure 12: Layout for Inductive Coupling Modeling
+Figure 9: Layout for Inductive Coupling Modeling

 The setup is derived from the setup required for the conducted emission measurements according to the SAE standards.
-The high-voltage bus cables - possibly shielded - are arranged in parallel to one line representing the low-voltage bus or any sensible signal line.
+The high-voltage bus cables - possibly shielded are arranged in parallel to one line representing the lowvoltage bus or any sensible signal line.
 The low-voltage line is connected to a line stabilizing network (LISN) on one side and to a component with worst-case impedance on the other side.
-Impedance of the component's input terminal is supposed to be small for worst-case inspection.
+Impedance of the input terminal of the component is supposed to be small for worst-case inspection.
 Values for worst-case inspection are mentioned in [12].
-In case of signal lines input terminal impedance is highly ohmic, at least 100 Ω .
-Power input terminals are less ohmic, at least 0.1 Ω .
+In case of signal lines input terminal impedance is high ohmic, at least 100Ω .
+Power input terminals are less ohmic, at least 0.1Ω .
 Based on this setup the impact of an electric drive system on the low-voltage electrical system of a passenger car can be quantified by measurement or simulation with lumped parameter models.

-As test setup two shielded cables with 70 mm2 cross section of the inner conductor are chosen and assembled on a conducting ground plane as shown in Figure 12.
+As test setup two shielded cables with 70 mm2 cross section of the inner conductor are chosen and assembled on a conducting ground plane as shown in Figure 9.
 In order to determine crosstalk, an inphase test signal is injected into both cables by a Gain-Phase Analyzer (HP4194A).
 The resulting signal is measured on a third line, representing the low-voltage electric supply system or any sensitive signal line.